bseltz-cohesity/scripts/python/backedUpFileList/README.md

 * -ss, --showstats: (optional) include last modified date and size (in bytes) in the output
 * -nt, --newerthan: (optional) show files added/modified in the last X days
 * -ext, --extension: (optional) only show files that end with the specified extension
+* -k, --listfiles: (optional) list files in the specified range of versions